Gorgeous Summer Bee's Knees Cocktail Recipe

 Let’s rewind to the Roaring Twenties.
 It was a time of jazz, speakeasies, and bathtub gin.
 The Bee’s Knees cocktail was born smack in the middle of the Prohibition era, where clever mixology wasn’t just trendy, it was necessary.
 With access to quality spirits limited, bartenders had to get creative, masking harsh flavours with sweeteners like honey and bright citrus juice.

-When it comes to Bee’s Knees cocktail history, there are a few theories on who deserves the credit.
+When it comes to Bee’s Knees cocktail history, there are a few theories about who deserves the credit.
 Some say it was Frank Meier, the legendary head bartender at the Ritz Paris.
 Others point to American socialite Margaret “Molly” Brown.
 Yes, the same Molly Brown who famously survived the Titanic.

 Today, the Bee’s Knees is back on bar menus across the globe, not to cover up bad booze, but to showcase how simplicity and balance can truly shine.